icecreamhead/londoncitypool/content/admin/rules.md

 ### 2.4 Doubles

+a) Doubles frames are played in an alternate shot (scotch) format.

+b) The pair winning the lag may choose which of their players will break, and every shot thereafter must alternate player.

+c) If a players plays a shot out of turn, this will result in a standard foul.

+d) Following a legal break where one or more balls are potted, the breaking pair may have a discussion in the normal way as if it were prior to the first shot of their visit.
+Either of the players in control of the table may nominate their preferred set of balls, so long as it is deemed a clear nomination by the referee.

-a) Referees may introduce a shot clock where it is deemed that players are taking excessive time during visits; at the request of any participant of the frame.
-If the shot clock is used, pairings will be given one minute to confer followed by twenty seconds to play the shot.
-The referee will call the end the one minute conferring time.
-If the shot is not completed within one minute twenty seconds, the referee will award a standard foul to the opposing team.
+e) Referees may introduce a shot clock where it is deemed that players are taking excessive time during visits; at the request of any participant of the frame.
+If the shot clock is used, pairings will be given one minute to confer followed by twenty seconds to play the shot.\
+The referee will call the end of the one minute conferring time.\
+If the shot is not completed within one minute twenty seconds, the referee will award a standard foul to the opposing team.\
+Rule 2.4 (e) is only enforced for the first shot of a visit.

-b) Referees may award standard fouls where players are clearly and repeatedly attempting to influence the next shot following their visit.
+f) Discussion is only allowed prior to the first shot of a visit.
+Referees may award standard fouls where players are clearly and repeatedly attempting to influence the next shot following their visit.
 Players should step away from the table after their shots and not breach coaching rules.

 ### 2.5 Result scoring

 a) In calculating the final score, each frame is worth one, resulting in the match being best of fifteen.

-b) Completed scoresheets submitted via the website by the winning team captain to the appropriate division director (copied to the other captain) by the end of the following week or a zero score will be entered.
+b) The captain of the winning team must submit the dompleted match scoresheets via the website by the end of the following week, otherwise a zero score will be recorded.

 c) Points are allocated to teams based on the following:
 1. Win (13+ frames) – 5 points.